Patient-specific solution of the electrocorticography forward problem in deforming brain: Introduction

-This study is based on the realization that a patient's brain is significantly deformed by the implantation of the electrodes (Fig.~\ref{fig:brain-electrodes}) and therefore models built from preoperative images will be geometrically very inaccurate.
-To remedy this situation, we demonstrate how to construct a model of brain bioelectric activity corresponding to the true deformed brain geometry and how to solve quickly the iEEG forward problem--- a prerequisite for the iEEG inverse problem that ultimately needs to be solved to localize sources.
+This study is based on the realization that a patient's brain is significantly deformed by the implantation of the electrodes (Fig.~\ref{fig:brain-electrodes}).
+The shift in the brain surface caused by implantation of ECoG grid electrodes is typically on the order of around 5~mm, but often exceeds 10~mm \citep{foldes_etal_2020_shift,hill_etal_2000_sources}.
+Consequently, models built from preoperative images that do not account for this brain shift will be geometrically very inaccurate.
+To remedy this situation, we demonstrate how to construct a volume conductor model corresponding to the true deformed brain geometry and how to solve quickly the iEEG forward problem--- a prerequisite for the iEEG inverse problem that ultimately needs to be solved to localize sources.

 In some previous studies, to account for craniotomy-induced brain shift during placement of grid electrodes, the electrode positions identified from the postoperative CT were projected onto the cortical surface extracted from the preoperative MRI \citep{dykstra_etal_2012_individualized, yang_etal_2012_localization, tao_etal_2009_accuracy, laviolette_etal_2011_threedimensional, hermes_etal_2010_automated, taimouri_etal_2014_electrode}.
 Although this approach solves the issue of the electrodes being erroneously located within the brain tissue instead of on the surface of the brain, it does not accurately reflect the actual postoperative configuration of the brain.
 In the current study, instead of projecting the electrode positions onto the undeformed preoperative cortical surface, we aim to predict the postoperative configuration of the brain such that the cortical surface of the model used for solving the iEEG forward problem corresponds to the actual position of the implanted surface electrode array.